Many of us cat parents catch our kitties doing odd things, and we may wonder to ourselves, “Is my cat normal?”

-Getting to know your cat and paying attention to his behavior is the best way to tell when something’s not “normal.”
+Getting to know your cat and paying attention to their behavior is the best way to tell when something’s not “normal.”
 For instance, take sleeping.
 Cats sleep a lot.
-But if your cat is sleeping more than usual for him, hiding in strange places to sleep, looks uncomfortable, or growls when you pick him up, he may not be feeling well.
+But if your cat is sleeping more than usual for them, hiding in strange places to sleep, looks uncomfortable, or growls when you pick them up, they may not be feeling well.

 Pay attention to what’s being thrown up, however.
 Food, plants, foamy or yellow liquid coming up three or more times in one day — or for longer than two days — indicates a trip to the vet is in order.

 Normal behaviors like playing or eating may decrease.
-But if your cat hides and does not want to interact with you, hisses, or freaks out if you try to pick him up, he may be feeling overwhelmed.
-Give him some time, or set him up in a small space until he feels safe.
+But if your cat hides and does not want to interact with you, hisses, or freaks out if you try to pick them up, they may be feeling overwhelmed.
+Give them some time, or set them up in a small space until they feel safe.

 Cats bond and interact with humans differently.
 It’s pretty much up to the cat.
 If you’ve got a new cat, and you’re not sure where you stand, pay attention to behaviors like rubbing on furniture (redirected affection), being in the same room with you (although not in your lap), eating in your presence, and seeming generally happy and relaxed.

 Put yourself into your cat’s “paws” from time to time.
 Something that seems bizarre at first may make perfect sense when seeing it from their perspective.

 And remember that every non-threatening incident of bizarre behavior makes a great story for your next Zoom call.
 Oh, excuse me, I have to go now — Sophie has just captured another plastic bag in the kitchen!

 Do you think your cat is normal?
 What does normal mean to you when it comes to felines?
 Let us know in the comments below!